lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

   - There is generally no correlation between reported position levels and actual salaries, categorised by European salary intervals.
   - Filters reveal most junior respondents, particularly from the USA (85%), should be promoted to mid-level positions due to higher salaries compared to European counterparts.
-  - In the “Industry” dimension, most hospitality workers should be at the intermediate level, while IT workers should hold better positions based on European salary context.
+  - In the “Industry” dimension, most hospitality workers should be at the intermediate level, while IT workers should hold better positions based on the European salary context.
   - More respondents reported not receiving bonuses (54%).
 Bonus-receiving industries include consulting, engineering, finance, insurance, technology, and marketing, known for their results-oriented performance, market competitiveness, and business models based on commissions and incentives.

 ### Position Level – Reported vs. Actual:<br>
 <p align="center"><img src="https://github.com/lluis90badia/projects/blob/main/data_analyst_projects/salary_survey_excel_powerbi/images/responded_vs_actual.PNG"  height="450"></p>

 Significant discrepancies exist between reported position levels and those inferred from salaries.
 While 61% of reported positions are mid-level and 28% senior management, the actual distribution (based on European context) would be more balanced with 32% at the intermediate level.
-Concretely, Law and Veterinary sectors exhibit the most notable discrepancies.
+Concretely, the Law and Veterinary sectors exhibit the most notable discrepancies.